aberardinelli/switchlubeguide/README.md

 The correct answer is: whichever one you like the feel of best.
 But that's a mean answer to give to someone who has no idea what they want or like yet.
 So here are some guidelines to help you decide what to try first.

 * If you're lubing linear switches, almost everyone recommends you start with Krytox 205g0.
-But any of the lubes listed above might suit you depend on your preference.
-(Except dialectric grease - not recommended because it's too thick.)
+However, any of the lubes listed above might suit you depend on your preference, except dialectric grease or Krytox XHT-BDZ.
+These are not recommended because they're too thick; they are better for stabs.
 * If you're lubing tactile switches, you *can* use Krytox 205g0, but be aware that it will significantly affect the tactility of the switch.
 I have a lot more I can say about lubing tactile switches, as they're my favorite type of switch.
     * First, EVERYONE'S first piece of advice is don't lube the legs of the stem, regardless of what type of lube you're using.
     * As for which lube to use, I personally recommend Tribosys 3203 if you want to preserve as much of the tactile feel as possible.
 It is the thinnest out of the top 3 most common switch lubes, which are 205g0, 3204, and 3203.